voxpupuli/voxpupuli.github.io/_docs/extending-expired-ca-cert.md

 mv /etc/puppetlabs/puppet/ssl/ca/ca_crt.pem /etc/puppetlabs/puppet/ssl/ca/ca_crt.pem.bak.$(date +%F)
 mv <PATH_TO_NEW_KEY> /etc/puppetlabs/puppet/ssl/ca/ca_crt.pem
 ```
-3. Restart the puppet server.
+3. Restart the OpenVox server.
 ```
 systemctl restart puppetserver
 ```

-# Puppet agents
+# OpenVox agents

-## Agents on Puppet 8 or newer
+## OpenVox agents on version 8 and newer
-Agents running Puppet 8+ will automatically fetch the updated CA certificate according to the [ca_refresh_interval](https://help.puppet.com/core/current/Content/PuppetCore/Markdown/configuration.htm#ca_refresh_interval) setting.
+Agents running Puppet 8+ will automatically fetch the updated CA certificate according to the [ca_refresh_interval](https://github.com/OpenVoxProject/openvox/blob/main/references/configuration.md#ca_refresh_interval) setting.

 ## Older Agents

 For older agents:

 * Distribute the new CA certificate using your configuration management/orchestration tool (e.g., SaltStack, Ansible).
-* Alternatively, use a Puppet file resource to deploy the new certificate — this only works if the current CA certificate has not yet expired and agents can still check in.
+* Alternatively, use an OpenVox file resource to deploy the new certificate — this only works if the current CA certificate has not yet expired and agents can still check in.